 - Add the vegetable stock, crushed tomatoes, spices (except the salt), herbs and quinoa.

-- Bring to a boil then reduce the heat to low and cover the pan.
+- Bring to a boil then reduce to medium high heat and cover the pan.

-- Let it simmer gently until the quinoa is cooked and the liquid is absorbed - 15-20 minutes.
+- Let it simmer gently until the quinoa is cooked and the hot sauce is absorbed – 15-20 minutes.

 - To prevent the quinoa from sticking, stir from time to time.